ACCC urges NBN customers to check if they’re entitled to a refund

 Not getting the speed you need is prime grounds for getting some money back.

-The ACCC has been rather active in the NBN space over the past couple of years, getting enforceable undertakings from the largest ISPs in the land in relation to offers previously made on the national broadband network.
+The ACCC has been rather active in the NBN space over the past couple of years, getting enforceable undertakings from the largest Internet service providers (ISPs) in the land in relation to offers previously made on the national broadband network.

 Getting undertakings from ISPs is fine, but it relies on consumers following up on offers of refunds or the opportunity to shift to lower speed plans if the speeds they were promised weren't possible to deliver on their connections.
 According to the ACCC, that's yet to happen to an appreciable degree, with two out of three affected customers yet to respond to ISP offers.